videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 ## What I've learned ##

-Apart that I've used RabbitMQ in production before, this scenario showed again that is a pretty robust software.
+Apart that I've used RabbitMQ in production before, this scenario showed again that is a __pretty robust software__.
 Used with the default settings it crashed only because the memory allocated to it was reduced.
 It's worth noting here that is the Erlang Virtual Machine what crashed when it runs out of memory.

 Another point is that Erlang has some serious tools to keep a system alive.
 Apart from all the cool OTP behaviors like `supervisors` and `gen_servers`, you get for free tools like:

 - Standard report logger
 - Report browser, with filters by date, regex. etc. That makes it simple to browse through logs.
 - Etop.
-Is like the unix top command but for Erlang Virtual Machines.
+Is like the unix `top` command but for Erlang Virtual Machines.

 Also it has things like and embedded database: [Mnesia](http://www.erlang.org/doc/apps/mnesia/index.html).
 Having a database that understand the language you are building your applications with simplifies the process a lot.